TryItOnline/cixl/README.md

 ```

 ### Unix Native
-Rather than stacking abstractions in the name of portability, Cixl embraces the chosen requirement and limitation of running on top of a reasonably POSIX compliant Unix derivative; by integrating deep into the C tool chain, and by providing abstractions optimized for Unix feature set.
+Contrary to the current trend of stacking abstractions in the name of portability, Cixl embraces the chosen requirement and limitation of running on top of a reasonably POSIX compliant Unix derivative; by integrating deep into the C tool chain, and by providing features optimized for Unix feature set.

 ### No GC
 Cixl doesn't use a garbage collector, which leads to more predictable performance and resource usage.
 Values are either automatically copied or reference counted, and references are decremented instantly as values are popped from the stack and variables go out of scope.